Another version of the fanny pack?

 5. Assemble the sides

 In the same way as the previous step, assemble pieces P5 and P6.
-Sew pieces P5 and P6 on the sides of piece P3 + P4, right side against right side, 5 mm from the edge.
-Stop the seam 1 cm from the bottom for the large model (GM) and 2 cm from the bottom for the small model (PM) => to be able to finish the assembly more easily in step 9.
+Sew pieces P5 and P6 to the sides of piece P3 + P4, right sides together, 5 mm from the edge.
+Stop stitching 1 cm from the bottom for the large model (GM) and 2 cm from the bottom for the small model (PM) => to make it easier to complete the assembly in step 9.

 SMALL MODEL VIEW